ledgable/indigo/readme.md

 Whats released?

 The datanode software is released today as OpenSource under the GPLv3 license.
 This is done to present transparency and integrity to the marketplace.
 What you choose to build ontop of this is upto you.
-Ledgable's web-application does not store any other data that configuration information.
+Ledgable's web-application does not store any other data than configuration (and account) information.
 As a result, all the data and communication channels are outside of Ledgable's perview.
 For security reasons, we are not releasing the web-application platform.
 It is my intention that over time, this service will move to a foundation model.

 Bugs, bugs, bunny & more